 ThinkSaveRetire.com welcomes guest posts and sponsored content that provides unique insight into financial independence and early retirement.
-Everything that I share on this blog was designed to provide maximum value and is something truly unique and interesting.
+Everything shared on this blog was designed to provide maximum value and is something truly unique and interesting.

-Due to the number of guest post requests that I receive, the standards for guest post submissions are intentionally high (described below).
+Due to the number of guest post requests, the standards for guest post submissions are intentionally high (described below).